BlackTalae/FRA532_LAB2_Control/README.md

 </p>

 **Prediction Horizon**
-- The prediction horizon ​$N_p$  efines the number of future time steps over which the system states are predicted using the model
+- The prediction horizon ​$N_{p}$  efines the number of future time steps over which the system states are predicted using the model
 - The model simulates the future system behavior over ​$N_p$ steps assuming a sequence of future control inputs.

 $$x_{k+1}, x_{k+2} , x_{k+3} , \dots, x_{k+N_{p}}$$